Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding: Limitations

 \section{Limitations}

 In comparison with previous studies on instruction tuning considering tens of \cite{asai2022task} to thousands of \cite{wang2022super} tasks, we do not explore that many different scientific literature understanding tasks.
 As a result, we may not unleash the power of instruction tuning to the utmost extent.
-It is of our interest to collect more datasets in the scientific domain and then explore whether the instruction tuning model trained on more tasks can mitigate task inference and support zero-shot transfer to new tasks.
+It is of our interest to collect more datasets in the scientific domain, such as author name disambiguation \cite{subramanian2021s2and} and biomedical question answering \cite{jin2019pubmedqa}, and then explore whether the instruction tuning model trained on more tasks can mitigate task inference and support zero-shot transfer to new tasks.
 Also, our study focuses on the Bi-Encoder architecture only.
-It would be meaningful to investigate other types of architectures, such as Cross-Encoders and late-interaction models \cite{khattab2020colbert}, and study how to apply task-aware specialization and instruction tuning to them.
+It would be meaningful to investigate other types of architectures, such as Cross-Encoders and late-interaction models \cite{humeau2020poly,khattab2020colbert}, and study how to apply task-aware specialization and instruction tuning to them.

 {A\arabic{table}}

 {A\arabic{figure}}